-We expect the Redomestication to qualify as a tax-free "reorganization" within the meaning of Section 368(a) of the Code.
-Accordingly, we do not expect the Company to be subject to U.S. federal income tax as a result of the Redomestication.
+The Redomestication should qualify as a tax-free "reorganization" within the meaning of Section 368(a) of the Code.
+Accordingly, the Company should not be subject to U.S. federal income tax as a result of the Redomestication.
 However, because we believe we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2018 taxable year, and we expect to be a PFIC for our current year, the U.S. federal income tax consequences of the Redomestication for U.S. Holders will turn on the application of certain of the PFIC rules.
 Section 1291(f) of the Code requires that, to the extent provided in regulations, a U.S. person that disposes of stock of a PFIC recognize gain notwithstanding any other provision of the Code.
 No final Treasury Regulations have been promulgated under Section 1291(f).
 Proposed Treasury Regulations were promulgated in 1992 with a retroactive effective date.
 If finalized in their current form, these regulations would generally require gain (but not loss) to be recognized by U.S. persons exchanging shares in a corporation that is a PFIC at any time during such U.S. person's holding period of such shares (the "Gain Recognition Rule").
 There is an exception to this rule for transactions that qualify as a certain type of reorganization under Section 368(a) of the Code.
-We believe that the Redomestication would qualify as this type of reorganization.
-Provided that either Section 1291(f) is determined not to be effective in the absence of final implementing regulations or any such final regulations are consistent with the proposed regulations U.S. Holders will not be subject to U.S. federal income taxation as a result of the Redomestication, and we believe it is reasonable to conclude that one of these will be the case.
-The proposed regulations would also require a U.S. Holder to file Form 8621 along with its U.S. federal income tax return for the year in which the Redomestication occurs and to attach to Form 8621 (1) a complete description of the transfer, (2) certain identifying information regarding Auris Medical Holding AG and Auris Medical Holding Ltd. and (3) a statement citing the applicable exception to the Gain Recognition Rule.
+We believe that the Redomestication should qualify as this type of reorganization.
+Accordingly, U.S. Holders should not recognize gain for U.S. federal income tax purposes solely as a result of the Redomestication either because Section 1291(f) is determined not to be effective in the absence of because final implementing regulations or any such final regulations are consistent with the proposed regulations.
+However, because we believe that we are a PFIC, the proposed Treasury Regulations would require a U.S. Holder to file Form 8621 along with its U.S. federal income tax return for the year in which the Redomestication occurs.
+The proposed regulations would also require a U.S. Holder to attach to this Form 8621 (1) a complete description of the transfer, (2) certain identifying information regarding Auris Medical Holding AG and Auris Medical Holding Ltd. and (3) a statement citing the applicable exception to the Gain Recognition Rule.
 A U.S. Holder should consult its tax advisor regarding these requirements and the application of Section 1291(f), the Gain Recognition Rule and the exception thereto described above.